DavidLeoni/divercli/docs/README.md

 #### Creating empty database

-You can create an empty database in directory 'myprj' by issuing `divercli --prj myprj init`:
+You can create an empty database in directory `myprj` by issuing `divercli --prj myprj init`:

 $eval{empty.init}